The Enduring Legacy of Throwing Weapons in Ancient Warfare

 Strategic Advantages of Ranged Throwing

-- Extended reach – Warriors could engage from 10 to 30 meters, far beyond the reach of hand-to-hand weapons.
+• Extended reach – Warriors could engage from 10 to 30 meters, far beyond the reach of hand-to-hand weapons.
+With spear-throwers like the atlatl, ranges of 50–100 meters were achievable.

-- High velocity and impact force – The momentum of a thrown spear could punch through wicker shields and leather armor.
+• High velocity and impact force – The momentum of a thrown spear could punch through wicker shields, leather armor, and even early metal helmets.
+The pilum could skewer a shield and the arm behind it.

-- Ease of transport – A warrior could carry multiple javelins or darts without significant encumbrance.
+• Ease of transport – A warrior could carry multiple javelins or darts without significant encumbrance.
+Light skirmishers could deploy quickly and harass heavy infantry from multiple angles.

-- Versatility – Throwing weapons served both in hunting large game and in combat, making them essential survival tools.
+• Versatility – Throwing weapons served both in hunting large game and in combat, making them essential survival tools for nomadic and semi-nomadic societies.

 Crafting the Perfect Thrower: Materials and Techniques